AndyObtiva/glimmer-dsl-jfx/README.md

 1 - Keywords

 Always start with `window`, which simplifies/replaces both the `Stage` and `Scene` concepts, having both their properties.
-Additionally, `window` removes the need to extend `Application` as it does so automatically internally.
+Additionally, `window` removes the need to extend `Application` and worry about receiving the primary `Stage` before being able to set the `Scene` and add controls.

 Inside `window`, you may declare any [JavaFX](https://openjfx.io/) control with its keyword, which is the underscored version of the class name.
 For example, `label` is the keyword for `javafx.scene.control.Label`